-After taking office in June 2011, Mutunga put together a team to take stock of the judiciary's challenges and develop a blueprint for reform.
+After taking office in June 2011, Mutunga assembled a team to take stock of the judiciary's challenges and develop a blueprint for reform.
 Key members were Joel Ngugi, a High Court judge who had previously taught law at the University of Washington, and Okello, chief of staff in the office of the chief justice.
-Both had worked outside the judiciary until 2011, bringing a fresh perspective to the institution's longstanding challenges-and its prescriptions for change.
+Both had worked outside the judiciary until 2011, bringing fresh perspectives to the institution's longstanding challenges-and its prescriptions for change.

-The strategy team had abundant material to draw upon.
-The judiciary had already done numerous internal reports proposing reforms, and civil society organizations had also made recommendations.
-Most recently, a 2009-10 task force led by Justice William Ouko had pulled together information from previous reports and had recommended more than 100 measures to address issues like hiring and case backlogs.
-According to Ouko, "there were 13 reports on the judiciary and the reforms that it required," so his task force's role was to produce recommendations based on earlier materials.
+The strategy team had abundant material to draw on.
+The judiciary had already produced many internal reports proposing reforms, and civil society organizations had made recommendations.
+Most recently, a 2009-10 task force led by Justice William Ouko had gathered information from previous reports and recommended more than a hundred measures to address issues like hiring and case backlogs.
+According to Ouko, "There were 13 reports on the judiciary and the reforms that it required," so his task force's role was to make recommendations based on earlier materials.

-Only a few past initiatives had made substantive progress.
-Since 2006, for instance, many courts had established Court Users' Committees or adopted other mechanisms for public engagement, and a handful had recently developed case management systems.
+Only a few past initiatives had made real progress.
+For instance, since 2006, many courts had established Court Users' Committees or adopted other mechanisms for public engagement; and a handful had recently developed case management systems.

-With so many existing plans for reform, Mutunga said that the 2012-16 strategy his team developed, called the Judiciary Transformation Framework, "was not reinventing the wheel."
+Mutunga said that with so many existing plans for reform, the 2012-16 strategy his team developed, called the Judiciary Transformation Framework, "was not reinventing the wheel."
 There were "a lot of good recommendations and proposals that were not implemented because there was no political will on the part of the leadership," he said.
-Rather than starting from scratch, the framework was intended to create a common understanding of priorities and structure them in a way that facilitated implementation.
+Rather than starting from scratch, the framework was intended to generate a common understanding of priorities and to structure them in a way that facilitated implementation.